RubelPerez/GetPorts/README.md

 # GetPorts
 ---
 ## Description
-GetPorts is a tool developed in Python 3, intended to collect all the ports of an XML report after a NMAP scan.
+GetPorts is a tool developed in Python 3, intended to collect all the ports of an file report after a NMAP scan.

 Besides, it copies them to the clipboard making easier the task, when a machine has many ports open. just use **CTRL + V**